philchalmers/Spower/README.md

 ## [1] 0.001231514
 ```

-To evaluate the prospective power of this test requires passing the
+To evaluate the prospective power of this test simply requires passing
-simulation function to `Spower()`.
+the simulation function to `Spower()`, which will perform this
+experiment with 10,000 independent replications, collecting and
+summarizing all relevant information for the power analysis.

 ``` r
 set.seed(42)